 Beyond this, several smaller initiatives have been taken to bring together Green local councilors: The so-called „Greens in Big Cities“ meetings take place since 2001 and have since then been organized in Berlin (2005), Amsterdam (2006), Vienna (2007), Istanbul (2009), Budapest (2010), Thessaloniki (2012) and again Berlin (2013) – prepared mainly by the Greens in the hosting cities in cooperation with Green Foundations and covering issues like urban culture, traffic, drug policy, urban planning, budgeting, health and environment, anti-corruption stategies, multicultural heritage and inclusion, public participation, etc.

 In Vienna, we started to organize „Central European Round Tables for Green Local Councilors“ that were held annually since 2005 and so far attended by Greens and green-minded local officeholders initially from the Czech Republic, Slovakia, Hungary, Slovenia and Croatia, but later on also by participants from Albania, Bosnia-Herzegovina, Bulgaria, Lithuania, Kosovo, Macedonia, Montenegro, Poland, Romania and Serbia.

-Party building, campaigning on the municipal level, exchange of Best Practices and the influence of EU politics on the local level etc. have been some of the topics so far.
+Party building, campaigning on the municipal level, exchange of Best Practices, the influence of EU politics on the local level, resistance against authoritarian tendencies, etc. have been some of the topics so far.

 Since my election to the European Parliament in 2014, I’m including this dimension into my work on this level.
 Some of my ideas and visions can be found in a pamphlet of the GEF (Green European Foundation) called “Class of 2014.
 New Green Voices in the European Parliament” (pages 45-48).